ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-16-TensorFlowOverView.md

    Tensorflow
 ---
 ## Prerequisite
 This article is try to bring those who has basic knowledge about the deep learning and neural network.
-I strong recommend the courser form
+I strongly recommend the [course](https://www.coursera.org/specializations/deep-learning) for deep learning.

+While I want to implement side project, I realize I don't know how to start.
+Here's I play the role as exploer to
 ## Hello World
 Tensorflow progress day to day.
 In the first case I try to understand is MNIST image classification.